tum-esm/em27-retrieval-pipeline/README.md

 ## Where to run it?

-You have to be inside the MWN, either physically or via a VPN (https://wiki.tum.de/display/esm/VPN).
+You have to be inside the **MWN**, either physically or via a VPN (https://wiki.tum.de/display/esm/VPN).

 Your system has to have **Python 3** (https://www.python.org/downloads/), **Git** (https://git-scm.com/) and a "Terminal"/"Shell"/"Command Prompt" installed.
 The instructions here are from a Linux environment.
 I highly recommend working in a Linux/macOS environment when working with code.

+You need **access credentials for the SQL database**: Ask your supervisor or Patrick Aigner about them.

 <br/>